USPSTF Expands ACA Preventive Care to Include HIV PrEP and BRCA Assessment

 In June 2019, the U.S. Preventive Services Task Force (USPSTF) recommended an “A” rating for preexposure prophylaxis (PrEP), such as Truvada for PrEP®.
-Under the Affordable Care Act (ACA), group health plans must provide USPSTF “A” and “B” ratings to plan participants with no cost sharing.
+Under the Affordable Care Act (ACA), group health plans must provide USPSTF “A” and “B” ratings to plan participants with no cost-sharing.
 The June 2019 USPSTF recommendations also included “A” ratings for HIV screening for adolescents, adults, and pregnant women.
+Additionally, in August and September, respectively, the USPSTF recommended a "B" rating for BRCA (BReast CAncer gene) assessment and genetic screening, as well as breast cancer risk-reducing medications for women who are at an increased risk for breast cancer.

-Plan sponsors must incorporate the new HIV preventive care recommendations into their plan design at no cost sharing as it does with other preventive care under the ACA.
+No later than the next plan year that begins on or after one year from the recommendation date, plan sponsors must incorporate the new HIV and breast cancer preventive care recommendations into their plan design at no cost-sharing as it does with other preventive care under the ACA.
 Plans, however, may still impose certain reasonable medical management techniques such as requiring prior authorization.
 Employers should consult with their insurance carrier or third-party administrator to confirm that the new HIV preventive care recommendations are incorporated into its plan.

 IRS Expands Chronic Condition Preventive Care Permissible with HSAs